FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ---
 ## Implementation

-* In this section, the _implementation_ is used to place the components on the FPGA and then wire them up.
-This process is also called _Place&Route_.
+* In this section, the _implementation_ is run in order to place the components on the FPGA and then do the routing.
+This process is also called _Place & Route_.
-* In the _Flow Navigator_ under _Implementation_ click on _Run Implementation_.
-If you get a message saying that the synthesis is _out of date_, click on _Yes_.
+* In the _Flow Navigator_ under _Implementation_ click on `Run Implementation`.
+If you get a message saying that the synthesis is _out of date_, click on `Yes`.
 This will run the synthesis again.
 Basically, Vivado checks the time stamps of the source files (VHDL codes, constraints, etc.) and restarts the relevant tools that are affected and also runs all the previous steps again.
-That means if you have changed sources later, it is sufficient to simply click on the last step _Generate Bitstream_ again, so that all the necessary previous steps, such as synthesis and implementation, are then run again.
+That means if you have changed sources later, it is sufficient to simply click on the last step `Generate Bitstream` again, so that all the necessary previous steps, such as synthesis and implementation, are then run again.
   * _Note_: When you start the implementation you will be asked for setting _Options_ for the synthesis run.
 The default is to launch runs on local host (your computer).
 You can set the number of jobs, which means that the synthesis run (and also the implementation run) will be tried to parallelize in order to use the multi-core architecture of your computer.
-* After completing the implementation, click on _View Reports_ and check the messages in the _Messages_ tab.
+* After completing the implementation, click on `View Reports` and check the messages in the _Messages_ tab.
 To check whether the _timing constraints_ you specified were met, you can search for _Route Design_ in the _Reports_ tab and open the _Timing Summary Report_ there.
-* Now open the implemented design by clicking on _Open Implemented Design_.
+* Now open the implemented design by clicking on `Open Implemented Design`.
 A further tab _Timing_ opens in the tab area at the bottom, in which you can find details about the timing .
-If you select _Intra Clock Paths_ in the navigation window on the left , you can see the _Intra Clock Paths_ tab as shown in the next image.
+If you select `Intra Clock Paths` in the navigation window on the left , you can see the _Intra Clock Paths_ tab as shown in the next image.
 Select `clk` and you can get more detailed information about the critical paths.

 ![Timing analysis](images/viv_015.png)